 Exploring Jalan Padungan on foot

 Jalan Pundagan is popular for a number of restaurants, shopping Malls and budget hotels.
-The street is located within walking distance from Grand Margherita Hotel.
+The street is located within walking distance of the Grand Margherita Hotel.
 A cat statue marks the beginning of Jalan Padungan.
 I explored the street on foot and found a number of restaurants full of local people.

 A number of food courts are located along the road offering a wider range of local delights in Kuching.
 If you are looking for cheap accommodation in Kuching, you find a number of 1-3 Star hotels under $20 a night.